sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2
 ===

-Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices and Macs.
-In addition, it partly works if the audio source is a HomePod mini or an Apple TV.
+Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices, Macs and HomePod minis.
 It does not work for iTunes on Windows.
-It has limited integration with the Home app and Siri.

 The focus of the development effort has been on getting good audio performance for iOS and Mac.
 Features outside this focus may be missing or broken.
 So, for example, remote control doesn't work.